TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1DTCServer.md

 ```

 ### -SynthesizedCNAME
-The Synthesized CNAME record to add to the DTC Server.
+The Synthesized CNAME record to update on the DTC Server.
 This cannot be used in conjunction with -AutoCreateResponses

 ```yaml